Harvard Summer Program in Calabria, Italy

 You spend mornings in the classroom reviewing the structures of Italian and working to raise your cultural awareness and refine your reading, listening, speaking, and writing abilities.
 Afternoons will be dedicated to creative projects that both hone these skills and aim to foster engagement with the local community.
 To maximize your progress, you sign a pledge to speak only Italian for the duration of the program.

 Major excursions include visits to Scilla (where the Greek myth of Scylla from Homer’s Odyssey originates), Stilo (home to a ninth-century Byzantine church), and Tropea, which is renowned for its reef-lined beaches, turquoise waters, and fine weather.
 Students can easily take advantage of the proximity of Sicily to visit such places as the Greek Theater at Taormina, the Aeolian Islands, or Mt.
 Etna—Europe’s largest active volcano.

 ITAL S-20X Study Abroad in Calabria, Italy: Mastering Italian through Artistic Expression (34408)

 This course uses the communicative method of language instruction to provide a structured review of grammar comparable to that offered in third- and fourth-semester Italian at Harvard.
 Students are assigned real-world tasks that facilitate the use and concretization of advanced grammatical forms.
-Reading skills are developed through engagement with excerpts from the literature of the Italian Mezzogiorno, such as the journalistic crime nonfiction of Roberto Saviano, the memoir of Elena Ferrante, and the mystery novels of Andrea Camilleri.
-Students also plan, shoot and edit a documentary video project which requires them to interface with the local community and culture, utilizing and refining oral communication skills during both the production (subject interviewing) and critical evaluation phases.
+Reading skills are developed through engagement with excerpts from the literature of the Italian Mezzogiorno, such as the journalistic crime nonfiction of Roberto Saviano, the novels of Elena Ferrante, and the mysteries of Andrea Camilleri.
+Students also plan, shoot, and edit a documentary video project which requires them to interface with the local community and culture, utilizing and refining oral communication skills during both the production (subject interviewing) and critical evaluation phases.
 The course provides over eighty hours of instruction in eight weeks.

 Prerequisite: Harvard students must have completed Italian 10 and 11, or Italian 15, or received the equivalent score on the Harvard University placement test.
 Other students must have completed one year or one accelerated semester of college-level beginning Italian.